A Shopper’s Manual for Adjustable Beds

 Nolah AirFoam™ Mattresses

 All mattresses designed by Nolah are compatible with adjustable bases.
-Our AirFoam™ is similar to memory foam in terms of comfort and flexibility, but its temperature-neutral design allows body heat to dissipate quickly.
-Plus, AirFoam™ is more resilient than memory foam, making it an ideal fit for adjustable beds.
+Our AirFoam™ is similar to typical memory foam in terms of comfort and flexibility, but it's highly breathable design allows body heat to dissipate quickly.
+Plus, AirFoam™ is more resilient than many competing memory foams, making it an ideal fit for adjustable beds.

 Mattress Thickness